ortus-docs/commandbox-docs/setup/installation.md

 ### Manual Installation

-Unzip the binary **box** and just double click on it to open the shell.
+Unzip the binary **box** and just double click on it to open the shell terminal.
 When you are finished running commands, you can just close the window, or type <kbd>exit</kbd>.